jchen1ca/walnut/image_augmentation.md

   <div class="fig figcenter fighighlight">
   <img src="/assets/ia/mixed.jpg" width="50%">
   <div class="figcaption">
 Another example: Train on rando blends of images, i.e. 40% cat, 60% dog.
 Then use original images for test.
+The mixing will increase the training datapoints.
+There are some papers discussing to mix with three images, but the typical way is to mix with two images to get the best results.
   <div class="fig figcenter fighighlight">
   <img src="/assets/ia/blend.jpg" width="50%">
   <div class="figcaption">